kuzzleio/kuzzle-plugin-logger/README.md

 # Configuration

-Configuration that you can override in your `config/customPlugins.json` file in Kuzzle:
+You can override the configuration in your `config/customPlugins.json` file in Kuzzle:

 | Name | Default value | Available | Description                 |
 |------|---------------|-----------|-----------------------------|